An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 \subsubsection{Iterating all Coefficient Beliefs Ad-Infinitum}

-We now continue and calculate in closed form the beliefs $q(\alpha_l)$, $l\in\hat\cala$, of all (active) coefficients that result from iterating the updates of all coefficient beliefs \textit{ad-infinitum}.
-Doing so increases the convergence speed of the algorithm.
+In \cite{shutin-incremental} it is demonstrated that iterating the updates of some variables \textit{ad-infinitum} is a powerful technique for increasing the convergence speed of MF algorithms.
+We apply that idea to the beliefs of the multipath coefficients.

-Since $q(\alpha_l)=\delta(\alpha_l)$ for all $l\in\call\backslash\hat\cala$, the following discussion is only concerned with the belief of active components.
+Since $q(\alpha_l)=\delta(\alpha_l)$ for all $l\in\call\backslash\hat\cala$, the following discussion is only concerned with the beliefs of active components, i.e. for $l\in\hat\cala$.
 First note that the variance \eqref{naive-sigma} of an active multipath coefficient $\hat\sigma_l^2$ does not depend on the beliefs of the remaining coefficients $q(\alpha_k)$, $k\ne l$.
 The mean \eqref{naive-mu} of the $l$th coefficient, on the other hand, depends on the remaining mean values as

 for all $l\in\hat\cala$.
-The matrix $\bQ$ is of size $|\hat\cala|\times|\hat\cala|$ and we have abused notation in using $l,k$ as indices into this matrix, because $1\le l,k\le L$, even though $|\hat\cala|\le L$.
+The matrix $\bQ$ is of size $|\hat\cala|\times|\hat\cala|$ and we have abused notation in using $l,k$ as indices into this matrix, because $1\le l,k\le L_|max|$, even though $|\hat\cala|\le L_|max|$.
 The above equation is recognized as the Gauss-Seidel \cite{golub-matrix} iteration for solving the system of linear equations

 with

 It follows that the updates of $\hat\mu_l$, for all $l\in\hat\cala$, converge to the solution $\hat\bmu_{\hat\cala}$ found by solving \eqref{naive-bmu-update}.